mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 print(system.branch.label, analysis.current.to.angle)
 ```

+!!! note "Info"
+    To better understand the powers and currents associated with buses, branches, and generators that are obtained by the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) and [`current!`](@ref current!(::PowerSystem, ::AC)) functions, we suggest referring to the tutorials on [AC Power Flow Analysis](@ref ACPowerFlowTutorials).

 ---

 ##### Print Results
-Users can utilize any of the print functions mentioned in the [Print API Section](@ref setupPrintAPI) to print results.
+Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
 For example, to create a bus summary with the desired units, users can use the following function:
 ```@example ComputationPowersCurrentsLosses
 @voltage(pu, deg, V)
 @power(MW, MVAr, pu)
 printBusSummary(system, analysis)
 @default(unit) # hide
 ```

----

-!!! note "Info"
-    To better understand the powers and currents associated with buses, branches, and generators that are obtained by the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) and [`current!`](@ref current!(::PowerSystem, ::AC)) functions, we suggest referring to the tutorials on [AC Power Flow Analysis](@ref ACPowerFlowTutorials).

-To compute specific quantities for particular components, rather than calculating powers or currents for all components, users can utilize one of the functions provided below.

 ---